rotki/rotki/docs/api.rst

    :resjsonarr string xpub: The extended public key string
    :resjsonarr string derivation_path: [Optional] If existing this is the derivation path from which to start deriving accounts from the xpub.
    :resjsonarr string label: [Optional] The label to describe the xpub.
 Can also be null.
    :resjsonarr list tags: [Optional] A list of tags associated with the account.
 Can also be null.
+Should never be an empty list.
    :resjsonarr list addresses: [Optional] A list of address objects  derived by the account.
 Can also be null.
 The attributes of each object are as seen in the previous response.

    :statuscode 200: Account data successfully queried.